-The Government has released a National Policy Statement for Highly Productive Land (NPS-HPL), which will come into force on 17 October 2022.
+The Government released a National Policy Statement for Highly Productive Land (NPS-HPL), which came into force on 17 October 2022.
 The NPS-HPL’s objective is to enhance protections for New Zealand’s most productive land, providing security for both domestic food supply and primary exports.

 What is highly productive land?

 Land will be considered to be highly productive if:

 - it is in a general rural zone or rural production zone;

 - it is predominantly Land Use Capability Class 1, 2, or 3 (as mapped by the New Zealand Land Resource Inventory or by any more detailed mapping that uses the Land Use Capability classification); and

 - it forms a large and geographically cohesive area.